theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 ### Their Role in the Data Engineering Lifecycle
-It's important to understand the data engineering lifecycle due to it's impact in every step of a project.
+It's important to understand the data engineering lifecycle due to its impact in every step of a project.
 (Basically, bring business value to stakeholders)

 * Generation
 * Storage